Meet the #ASCmap Team -- The SFU ICASC/ASC! and BIG DATA Collaborators!

 “The collaborative process on this data project has been so interesting, exciting and rewarding!
 Rada, Stan and Steven bring whole other dimensions to our data.
 Our team has learned a lot from them.
 We are so pleasantly surprised that the collaboration has been, in some ways, similar to ASC work, in that it is very much a sharing, iterative, creative process amongst people passionate about what they do.
 We are so grateful to be working with KEY and VIVA on this project, but mostly for being able to explore, learn, and create with Rada, Stan and Steven while getting to know them!”

 Kim is hopeful that others will use this pilot project as a starting point to gain further information and insights, to flesh out more questions and answers (more data) on community-engaged ASC in BC and across Canada.

-SFU Big Data/KEY Team
+SFU BIG DATA Team

-Speaking about our collaborative team work, Steven says that he appreciates this “chance to learn about community-based art and am happy to be part of a diverse team that seamlessly integrates contributions between ASC!, VIVA, and KEY at SFU.
+Speaking about our collaborative team work, Steven says that he appreciates this “chance to learn about community-based art and am happy to be part of a diverse team that seamlessly integrates contributions between ASC!, VIVA, and BIG DATA at SFU.
 I hope our work can make positive impact on the arts funding landscape and serve as a fruitful basis for follow-up work.”

 Stan says that his main interest is focussed on finding out “how this type of project will be received and used in the context of activism.”